tonyhe-localization/simple-tools/README.md

 ### quickZip

-quickZip.py - when executed, zips each file within a folder individually.
+quickZip.py - when executed, zips each file within a folder individually (folder structures within the zipped folder will be removed).
 Very useful for working on multilingual files and folders.